InjectiveLabs/injective-api-demo/README.md

 # api_demo

-Here we include some very pactical sample api code in both Python and GO. ver 1.0
+Here we include some very practical examples in both Python and GO. ver 1.0